-W15 We will work together to define our local targets and measures for Children's Health and Social Care and review progress annually.
-(W15 - 09/23 and ongoing) 1 9 I will see significant improvement in health, care and wellbeing outcomes for babies, children, and young people (I9 - 03/24 and ongoing)
+We will work together to define our local targets and measures for Children's Health and Social Care and review progress annually.
+(W15 - 09/23 and ongoing)

+I will see significant improvement in health, care and wellbeing outcomes for babies, children, and young people (19 - 03/24 and ongoing)

-4.5.
-The first 5,000 households
+4.5 The first 5,000 households

-Partners agree that, in addition to identifying specific thematic priorities, we will also work together to identify a specific cohort of residents that we will prioritise and work and alongside as part of our work.
-Our starting point will be a focus on a group of priority families and individuals experiencing the worst health and care outcomes.
+Partners agree that, in addition to identifying specific thematic priorities, we will also work together to identify a specific cohort of residents we will prioritise and work with.
+Our starting point will focus on a group of priority families and individuals experiencing the worst health and care outcomes.

-This targeted, practical approach will allow us to innovate and learn about how the partnership can work in a highly collaborative way across organisational boundaries to better understand and support the needs of these households.
-This will include a major focus on prevention and early intervention across the wider determinants of health.
+A targeted, practical approach will allow us to innovate and learn about how the partnership can work in a highly collaborative way across organisational boundaries to better understand and support the needs of these households.
+It will include a major focus on prevention and early intervention across the wider determinants of health.

-These 'First 5,000' households will be the initial focus of our Common Endeavour.
-We will work together as a partnership to define who is in this group, understand their needs, and develop and deliver a plan of collective action.
+The 'First 5,000' households will be the initial focus of our Common Endeavour.
+We will work together as a partnership to define who is in this group, understand its needs, and develop and deliver a plan of collective action.
 We will agree on clear workstreams (e.g., data sharing and common referral mechanisms), timings, measures of success and accountabilities to track progress.
 The work of our Population Health Management team will be central in developing this work.

-W16 We will identify a specific cohort of c.5,000 households experiencing poor health and care outcomes and develop and deliver a plan to better understand and support their needs.
-(W16 - 09/23 and ongoing) I10 I will see real progress in tackling the needs of the most vulnerable members of my community.
+- We will identify a specific cohort of c.5,000 households experiencing poor health and care outcomes and develop and deliver a plan to better understand and support their needs.
+(W16 - 09/23 and ongoing) - I will see real progress in tackling the needs of the most vulnerable members of my community.
 (I10 - 03/24 and ongoing)

-5. Community Priorities
+6 Community Priorities

-5.1.
-Access
+5.1 Access

 Our communities are particularly concerned about having good access to primary care and ensuring residents use the full range of primary care services available, including community pharmacy, social prescribing, etc. They are also concerned about pressures on urgent and emergency care (NHS and Social Care) and ambulances.
-They want to see care brought closer to home and a greater emphasis on personalised care solutions and choices.
+They want care brought closer to home and a greater emphasis on personalised care solutions and choices.

-5.2.
-Openness
+5.2 Openness